Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The maritime sector has provided efficient economic services that have played a key role in enabling the growth of global trade and global economic development.
 However, this has not been without some adverse consequences unique to the maritime sector.
 The continued success of the maritime sector is intrinsically linked to the well-being and prosperity of society.
 Therefore, all industry participants must play a role in addressing adverse consequences.

-The Sea Cargo Charter was developed in recognition of charterers’ role in promoting responsible environmental stewardship throughout the maritime value chain.
-It is a unique initiative that bridges climate change commitments set out by the International Maritime Organization (IMO) with increasing corporate environmental expectations.
+The Sea Cargo Charter was developed in recognition of charterers’ and shipowners’ roles in promoting responsible environmental stewardship throughout the maritime value chain.
+It is a unique initiative that bridges international climate change commitments set out by the International Maritime Organization (IMO) with increasing corporate environmental expectations.

 The Sea Cargo Charter was developed through a global consultation.
 The Charter followed the concept developed by the Poseidon Principles of creating globally agreed common baselines that can act as established minimum standards for reporting emissions in shipping.
 By making valuable asset-level climate alignment data available to signatories and disclosing the climate alignment of their chartering activities, the Sea Cargo Charter is supportive of the United Nations’ Sustainable Development Goals, the Global Logistics Emissions Council (GLEC) Framework, the Carbon Disclosure Project (CDP), the Energy Transitions Commission, and many other initiatives that are developing to address adverse impacts.